 If you would like to request expedited shipping, please contact us directly before placing an order.
 Then, we will give you a shipping charge estimate.

 We accept credit card and PayPal payment methods for online order.
 For credit card payment, we accept Visa and MasterCard only.
 Your credit card information is protected with a secure SSL Certificate that encrypts all of your transactions through our site with industry-standard secure sockets layer (SSL) technology.
 If the online store accepts credit cards; rest assured that both your credit card information and personal information are protected.

 Your privacy is very important to us.
 We will never attempt to share your personal identifiable information collected at this website with any third party by us without your permission.

 We ship both United States and International, and you can order from our website for international destinations, too.
 If items are in-stock, your order will normally ship within 5 business days from the date of your order

 Depending on the destinations, additional duties and taxes might occur.
 Any charges which could incur after the package lands in the destination country, including VAT and other duties, must be paid by a recipient.
 We are not responsible for any process fee (including customs clearance) or cost which could incur after arriving in destinations.
+Please contact your local authorities for any specific information including any possible cost after the package lands in the destination country.
 We are also not responsible for any decisions (including but not limited to holding the package for inspection or confiscation) made at the customs.
 Please contact your local authorities directly for any customs clearance information.
 We are also not responsible for any lost package or delay after the order ships out.
 We are unable to guarantee any delivery date.
 For any issues regarding the shipping, or any instructions regarding the shipment after the order is fulfilled and shipped out, please contact directly with your local post office/ authorities.
 We are unable to accept any return/ exchange/ refund request for international order.

 Your order is shipped from Los Angeles, California (USA)